joshua-p-williams/DashForge/docs/wiring/power.md

 Protects downstream components from reverse polarity, voltage spikes, and overcurrent.
 See [Input Protection Module](./power-input-protection.md) for full details and wiring.

 ---

+### 🧲 FILTER_IN (Noise Filter Module)
+Filters ripple, noise, and EMI from the 12V line before it reaches the regulator.
+See [Filtering Module](./power-filtering.md) for full details and wiring.

+---